Canada, South Korea conclude long-delayed free trade deal

 The deal will hearten Canadian pork producers, who say their exports have plunged since the U.S. deal with South Korea came into effect.

-But some auto makers with Canadian operations, such as Ford Motor Co., will be less happy.
-The deal means Canada will remove its 6.1 percent tariff on imports from firms such as Kia Motors Corp and Hyundai Corp.
+But some auto makers with Canadian operations, such as Ford Motor Co.
+(F.N), will be less happy.
+The deal means Canada will remove its 6.1 percent tariff on imports from firms such as Kia Motors Corp (000270.KS) and Hyundai Corp (011760.KS).

 This, some firms worry, will prompt a flood of South Korean imports.
 Ford notes that Canada imported around 131,000 South Korean vehicles in 2012 while exporting just 3,000.